 2. BufferedReader Class in Java

 The BufferedReader class in Java reads a stream of characters from a character-based input stream.
 It is often used with FileReader or InputStreamReader to improve performance when reading large files or streams.
-InputStreamReader is a function in Java that converts the input stream into a sequence of characters for BufferedReader to scan it.
+InputStreamReader is a function in Java that converts the input stream into a sequence of characters for BufferedReader to scan and therefore, makes it good to take string user input in Java.

 The BufferedReader class uses read() and readLine() methods to read the characters from input.

-The following are the steps to take user input using the BufferedReader class:
+The following are the steps to take to get user input using the BufferedReader class:

 1. Import the BufferedReader class using import java.io.BufferedReader;